-Understandability would require the financial statements to be identified by presenting the name of the financial statement, the name of the entity and the period covered by the statement.
+- Understandability would require financial statements to be identified by presenting the name of the financial statement, the name of the entity and the period covered by the statement.
 It would also require this information to be repeated wherever needed.

-Understandability also requires the notes to be properly numbered and cross-referenced to the primary financial statements (statement of financial position, statement of profit or loss, etc.).
-For example, the note number of disclosure on leases should be mentioned in front of the lease payable line item appearing on the face of a balance sheet.
+- Understandability also requires the notes and disclosures to be properly numbered and cross-referenced to the primary financial statements (statement of financial position, statement of profit or loss, etc.).
+For example, the note number of disclosure on leases should be mentioned in front of the lease liabilities line item on the statement of financial position.

 by Obaidullah Jan, ACA, CFA and last modified on